gordontang/gordontang.github.io/about.md

 ### What I do for fun
 I love sports.
 Everything including volleyball, dragon boat, hockey, golf, skiing, and more.
 Not surprisingly, I love the outdoors and the backcountry.

-In my spare time, I follow tech news and drool over the cool new hardware and software.
+In my spare time, I follow tech news and drool over cool new hardware and software.